Haikyu!! The Dumpster Battle: Reception

 Haikyu!!
 The Dumpster Battle has grossed $100.4 million worldwide.
-The film debuted at first in the Japanese box office, earning ¥2.23 billion on its opening weekend, and grossed over ¥10 billion in 75 days, becoming the fifteenth Japanese anime film with a box office over ¥10 billion.
+The film debuted first in the Japanese box office, earning ¥2.23 billion on its opening weekend, and grossed over ¥10 billion in 75 days, becoming the fifteenth Japanese anime film with a box office over ¥10 billion.
 It has earned a total of ¥11.64 billion (about US$74.05 million) in its run in Japanese theaters, making it the second highest-grossing Japanese film of 2024.

 PostTrak reported that 93% of audience members gave the film a positive score, with 80% saying they would definitely recommend it.

 The film was nominated for Film of the Year, while Alessandro Pili was one of the Best Voice Artist Performance (Italian) nominees for his work as Kenma Kozume at the 9th Crunchyroll Anime Awards in 2025.

 Sequel

-A sequel film, Haikyu!! vs. The Little Giant, was announced along with the anime short Haikyu!!
-Where Monsters Go on March 2, 2025.
+A sequel film, Haikyu!! vs. The Little Giant, is set to be released in 2027 along with the anime short Haikyu!!
+Where Monsters Go.

+Adapting the Spring High School Volleyball Tournament from the Haikyu!! manga, the film will depict the quarterfinals match between Karasuno High School and Kamomedai High School.
+The match will primarily focus on the rivalry between Shoyo Hinata and Korai Hoshiumi, often referred to as the same nickname as Hinata's idol, "Little Giant".